-Performance Evaluation and Audit
+C. Performance Evaluation and Audit

-The Corporation shall annually engage its financial statement auditor to perform an audit of investments to determine whether: the Corporation complies with its own investment policies; investment assets are adequately safeguarded; adequate accounts and records are maintained which accurately reflect all transactions and report on the disposition of Corporation investment assets; a system of adequate internal controls is maintained; the Corporation complied with the applicable laws, regulations, the State Comptroller's investment guideline requirements set forth in Part 201.3-as promulgated on March 29, 2006 and such public authority accounting directives as may be issued by the State Comptroller.
+The Corporation shall annually engage its financial statement auditor to perform an audit of investments to determine whether: the Corporation complies with its own investment policies; investment assets are adequately safeguarded; adequate accounts and records are maintained which accurately reflect all transactions and report on the disposition of Corporation investment assets; a system of adequate internal controls is maintained; the Corporation complied with the applicable laws, regulations, the State Comptroller's investment guideline requirements set forth in PartSection 201.3 and such public authority accounting directives as may be issued by the State Comptroller.
 The audit of investments shall be designed, to the extent practical, to satisfy both the common interests of the Corporation and the public officials accountable to others.